Our story

 Ladislav Mariaš

-Ladislav Mariaš began playing the cello at the age of 4, guided by his first teacher, Václav Stuchlý, who laid the foundation for his skills and love for the instrument.
-He later studied at ZUŠ Ostrava-Poruba, where he received thorough instruction from Mgr.
-Miroslav Doležil with a paternal approach.
-Since 2012, he has been studying at the Prague Conservatory under Professor Renata Strašrybková, through whom he had the opportunity to meet his current fellow musician.
-Currently, he continues his studies at the Academy of Performing Arts in Prague, where he consults his playing skills with Professor Mikael Ericsson.
+Ladislav Mariaš started playing the cello at the age of 4, guided by his first teacher, Václav Stuchlý, who gave him a strong foundation and a love for the instrument.
+He then studied at the Ostrava-Poruba Art School (ZUŠ), where Mgr.
+Miroslav Doležil taught him with both care and discipline.
+In 2012, he entered the Prague Conservatory, studying in professor Renata Strašrybková´s class, who introduced him to his current bandmate.
+He continued his studies at the Academy of Performing Arts in Prague, working with Professor Mikael Ericsson, and graduated in 2024.
+For his master’s concert, he performed Prokofiev’s Sinfonia Concertante Op.
+125 with the Moravian Philharmonic Olomouc.

-In his free time, he writes original compositions for The CELLO Boys and creates arrangements for concerts with orchestras.
+In his free time, he writes original music for The CELLO Boys and arranges concerts with orchestras.

 Zachar Fedorov